 - Les Misérables begins with "Prologue: Work Song", which introduces both the protagonist and antagonist and establishes their personalities and relation to each other.
 It also gives insight into Valjean's past and the reason for his imprisonment.

 - In Once Upon a Mattress, the opening number "Many Moons Ago" gives a quick-and-dirty summary of the story of the Princess and the Pea.

 - Wicked opens with "No One Mourns the Wicked", which shows the circumstances of Elphaba's conception and birth.

-- During the Christmas Episode of Back to the Future, Doc takes his family and Marty to Dickensian England to beat the heat wave that's currently roasting Hill Valley.
+- Back to the Future: In "Dickens of a Christmas", Doc takes his family and Marty to Dickensian England to beat the heat wave that's currently roasting Hill Valley.
 While there, they encounter a group of Christmas carolers, who have a tendency to respond to any question asked with an improvised verse to the tune of "We Wish You a Merry Christmas."
 Eventually, Marty tells them to stop it, and they do give the next explanation in speech, but it doesn't last.

-- The Hercules episode "Hercules and the Prometheus Affair" has a Prometheus Academy teacher telling Hercules the story of their namesake...by song.
+- Hercules: "Hercules and the Prometheus Affair" has a Prometheus Academy teacher telling Hercules the story of their namesake... by song.

-- "Mountain Town" from South Park: Bigger, Longer & Uncut: Introduces us to the setting and the characters' personalities that will drive the plot.
+- South Park: Bigger, Longer & Uncut: "Mountain Town" introduces the viewers to the setting and the characters' personalities that will drive the plot.